Equine Reproduction Short Course

 We use the KSU broodmares during the course in order to give participants the opportunity to practice artificial insemination techniques.
 Our broodmare herd usually consists of about 15-20 mares, with breeding beginning in mid-March and foaling starting in late March due to weather concerns.
 In order to optimize the number of mares available during our courses, we have to plan around this time frame.

 Taught by Drs.
-Joann Kouba and Sterling Buist, and KSU equine graduate students.
+Joann Kouba and Sterling Buist, and assisted by KSU equine graduate/undergraduate students.

-Registration Fee:$350 per person (limited to 10 people).
-Call for information on auditing a course.
+Registration Fee: $450 per person (limited to 10 people per course).
+Call for information on auditing a course (2 allowed per course).

 Written materials, a certificate of completion, as well as lunch and beverages will be provided both days for all participants.
 Coffee and pastries/fruit will be available each morning.

-Directions and itinerary will be sent with confirmation of registration.
+Directions and an itinerary will be sent via email with confirmation of registration.

 For more information: Due to limited office hours, please contact Dr. Joann Kouba by email: firstname.lastname@example.org.
 Please leave a contact phone number on your email for a return call if preferred.